PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 ### Antennas and RC Receiver

 :::note
 If a Skynode is installed the LTE can be used as telemetry and video link.
-If a Pixhawk is used a different telemetry link will be needed.
-A basic example would be a [SiK Telemetry Radio](https://holybro.com/products/sik-telemetry-radio-v3?_pos=2&_sid=e5e1c6ba3&_ss=r).
+If a Pixhawk is used a different [telemetry link](../telemetry/README.md) will be needed.
+An inexpensive example would be a [SiK Telemetry Radio](../telemetry/sik_radio.md).
 :::

 One LTE antenna can be installed at the bottom of the vehicle.
 For that you can feed the antenna wire through the opening for the ESC heat-sink.